-These unique, self-lubricating materials are composed of fine-grained, electrographite substances that are impregnated with proprietary inorganic chemicals to improve lubricating qualities and oxidation resistance.
-These materials are ideal for use in aircraft applications because of their low coefficient of friction, low wear rate at high sliding speed, high thermal conductivity, and resistance to oxidation in high temperature air.
+These unique, self-lubricating materials are composed of fine-grained, electrographite substances that are impregnated with proprietary inorganic chemicals to improve their lubricating qualities and their oxidation resistance.
+These modern carbon-based materials are ideal for use in aircraft applications because of their low coefficient of friction, their low wear rate at high sliding speed, their high thermal conductivity, and their resistance to oxidation in high temperature air.

 Engine manufacturers and operators, who are constantly working to extend their time between overall (TBO), are using these modern seal materials in seal designs.
 Their goal is to ensure that carbon main shaft seals will no longer be a factor in limiting time between overhaul (TBO) on new aircraft turbine engines.